grant-olson/fpga9685/README.md

     * `AI` Auto increment register counter to easily program sequentially.
         For example enable LED PWM signal with one i2c command instead of
         four: `i2cset -y 1 0x40 0x06 0x04 0x04 0x08 0x08 i`
+    * `SLEEP` Low power mode.
+Probably doesn't really save any power on FPGA, but matches PCA9685 behavior.
 * `MODE2` options:
     * `INVRT` - invert PWM output.
     * `OUTDRV` - Open Drain or Not on LEDs.
+    * `OCH` - by default, update PWMs on i2c STOP, else do atomic commits only when all four registers for an LED have been updates.
     * `OUTNE` - When output disabled, do we send 1, 0, or high-impedance?
     * `EXTCLK` - use external clock instead of internal.
 Once set can't be unset barring a hardware or software reset.